SemicolonAmbulance/dreadcabinet/README.md

 # DreadCabinet

 > A powerful tool that brings order to your digital chaos, one file at a time!
-> Organize, rename, and transform your notes or files based on date, subject, and other metadata—all via a single CLI command.
+> Organize, rename, and transform your notes or files based on date, subject, and other metadata—all within your own CLI applications.

 ## Table of Contents